 Let's presume that the shell game is modeled where p represents the number of prizes, s represents the number of shells in play, and g represents the number of guesses the player can use.
 Thus, the classic shell game is played with parameters p = 1, s = 3, and g = 1.
 Using shell-game as a construct, we built two simple models.

 The Monte Carlo model examines the relationship between p, s, and g on a range of outcomes.
 In a military context, p represents an aircraft, s represents a structure or shelter that obscures the aircraft from view, and g corresponds to an enemy guess at the aircraft location, made by launching a destructive missile there.
 Simplifications in this model are that structures do not provide any protection against a missile launched at the aircraft underneath, and decoy aircraft do not exist.

-We also embellish the first model by adding the possibility of hiding fuel bladders, f, under shelters which might be part of an overall base resiliency strategy in that it distributes the storage of fuel away from a fixed central site.
+I remove the fuel bladders from the model since they don’t add anything interesting

 The probabilistic model built is based upon calculations of the probability of kill of a missile launched at aircraft on a single airbase, but the following embellishments are made: decoy aircraft are present that complicate targeting, structures may or may not provide protection to the aircraft underneath (depending on their cost).